McDonaldisation, Masala McGospel and Om Economics

-McDonaldisation, Masala McGospel and Om Economics is a book on the phenomenon of televangelism in contemporary, urban India undertaken by Jonathan D. James of Edith Cowan University in Australia.
+McDonaldisation, Masala McGospel and Om Economics is a book on the phenomenon of Christian televangelism in early 21st century urban India.
+The book was written in 2010 by Jonathan D. James of Edith Cowan University in Australia.

+Overview

 The book discusses religion in a transnational, global context and is based on a three years ethnographic study of Church and Hindu community leaders from India.

 It compares televised religion to "McDonaldisation", which is the process by which society takes on the characteristics of the famous US fast-food restaurant, McDonald's.
-The term ‘McDonaldisation’ comes from the writings of American sociologist, George Ritzer (2009).

 James argues that global Christian television programs that are broadcast on Indian television without any editing are similar to the process of McDonaldisation which takes a 'one size fits all', standardized approach.

-The book also discusses the fusion between Indian and American televangelism, referred to as "Masala McGospel".
+The book also discusses the fusion between Indian and American televangelism, which he refers to as "Masala McGospel".
 James does this by attempting a case study of a program produced by the Christian Broadcasting Network (CBN) India, entitled Solutions.
-Whilst the author’s initial intention was to analyze Christian televangelism, James also discovered the prevalence of Hindu televangelism in India, which he refers to as ‘Om Economics’ because of the predominantly commercial nature of this phenomenon.
+Whilst the author's initial intention was to analyze Christian televangelism, James also discovered the prevalence of Hindu televangelism in India, which he refers to as ‘Om Economics’ because of the predominantly commercial nature of this phenomenon.

-James' study reveals that Christian televangelism in India (which comes in three varieties: global, local and 'glocal' [the fusion of Indian and US], is mainly produced by the Charismatic and neo-Pentecostal brands of Christianity rather than the 'mainline', established denominational churches.
+James' study reveals that Christian televangelism in India (which comes in three varieties: global, local and 'glocal' [the fusion of Indian and US], is mainly produced by the Charismatic and neo-Pentecostal brands of Christianity rather than the 'mainline', established denominational churches (such as Anglican or Presbyterian.